-Veggie Pesto Pasta Sauce is creamy and delicious, but secretly packed with vegetables.
-Call them monster noodles to convince kids to give them a try, but after one bite your picky eater will be begging more.
-Ricotta cheese and Parmesan add creaminess and mask any ‘veggie’ taste that might scare off kids, but spinach and peas will add a serving of vegetables to a kid friendly dinner that is sure to please the whole family.
+Veggie Pesto Pasta Sauce is creamy and delicious but secretly packed with good stuff.
+Call them monster noodles to convince kids to give them a try!
+But after one bite your picky eater will be begging more.
+Ricotta cheese and Parmesan add creaminess and mask any veggie taste that might scare off kids.
+Meanwhile, spinach and peas will add a serving of vegetables to a

 A few weeks ago, Ryan asked me for some “little green things.”
 Peas.
 He was asking to eat peas.
 Without anything else.